VANatHeritage/ConsVision_RecreationModel/docs/facilities_v3.md

 **DCR-DNH**

-**Purpose:** Overview of data sources and processing steps, for development of recreation access point datasets used in analyses for the Recreation Access Model
+**Purpose:** Overview of data sources and processing steps of recreation feature data, for development of recreation access point datasets used in Network Analyst travel analyses for the Recreation Access Model

 **Author**: David Bucklin